sidlau/ExerciseHelper/README.md

 3. cd into ExerciseHelper directory
 4. Run flutter install

-Not sure if the app works on iPhones though but you can try.
+Don't think the app works on iPhones though but you can try at your own risk.

 ## Using the App